 In addition to storage, there are other options for improving grid efficiency.
 “Energy that would otherwise be lost during times of excess could be used to pump water for irrigation or to charge a fleet of electric vehicles, for example,” said GCEP postdoctoral scholar Michael Dale, a co-author of the study.

 However, it is important for society to be energy-smart about implementing new technologies, Barnhart added.
 “Policymakers and investors need to consider the energetic cost as well as the financial cost of new technologies,” he said.
 “If economics is the sole focus, then less expensive technologies that require significant amounts of energy for their manufacture, maintenance and replacement might win out even if they ultimately increase greenhouse gas emissions and negate the long-term benefits of implementing wind and solar power.”

 “Our goal is to understand what’s needed to build a scalable low-carbon energy system,” said co-author Sally Benson, the director of GCEP and a professor of energy resources engineering.
 “Energy return on investment is one of those metrics that sheds light on potential roadblocks.
 Hopefully this study will provide a performance target to guide future research on grid-scale energy storage.”

 As the energy market changes, make sure you are up to date with the latest news and information.
-At chooseenergy.com you can stay informed by reading the latest news, as well as using their simple tool to compare energy rates and services available in your area.
+With Choose Energy you can stay informed by reading the latest news, as well as using our simple tool to compare energy rates and services available in your area.